mehar-samra/mehar-samra.github.io/_posts/2025-08-19-user-authentication.md

 Following the switch from Infiniworkflow being run on Flash to Django, we now have a number of new possibilities that were not as easily accessible before, including adding user authentication to the application.
 This provides a layer of security by requiring users to sign in before being able to access Infiniworkflow.

 This is not enabled by default, but can be enabled easily by your administrator by running a Python script to create a INFINIWORKFLOW superuser.
-A portion of the Python script can be found below:
+The idea is that administrators will have full access to Infiniworkflow, whereas non-admin workers will have to be added as users by the administrator.
+A portion of the Python script for creating a superuser can be found below:

 ```
     def create_superuser_programmatically(username, email, password):